Wire fraud

 How to protect yourself from data breaches

-The US Government reminds consumers to read company privacy policies.
+The U.S. Government reminds consumers to read company privacy policies.
 Check for privacy statements and learn how organizations protect your information from hackers.
 Create strong passwords for online accounts and update them frequently.
 Also, use a VPN when on a public Wi-Fi network, so that anything you send over the network is encrypted.
-The Consumer Finance Protection Bureau also recommends checking your bank statements regularly to check for fraudulent charges to your account.
+The Consumer Finance Protection Bureau (CFPB) also recommends checking your bank statements regularly for fraudulent charges to your account.

 Telemarketing fraud